Renee Roszel

-Renee Roszel is an American writer who has issues over 40 romance novels since 1983.
+Renee Roszel is an American writer who has issued over 40 romance novels since 1983.

 Biography

 Roszel does not like to study languages or to play music, however, she does like to read.
 Some of her favorite authors are: Irving Stone, J.D.
 Salinger, Larry McMurtry and Margaret Mitchell.
 She also a fan of chocolate and comedy.

 She is married to an engineer and has two children.
 They live in the Midwestern United States.